void-linux/void-docs/src/config/ssd.md

 chose a file system with TRIM support (ext4, Btrfs, F2FS, etc.).
 Note that F2FS requires kernel 4.19 or above to support TRIM.

-To run TRIM one-shot, you can run [`fstrim(8)`](https://man.voidlinux.org/fstrim.8) manually.
-For example, if your / directory is on an SSD:
+To run TRIM once, you can run [fstrim(8)](https://man.voidlinux.org/fstrim.8) manually.
+For example, to trim all mounted filesystems mentioned in `/etc/fstab` on devices that support the discard operation:

 ```
-# fstrim /
+# fstrim --fstab
 ```

 To automate running TRIM, use cron or add the `discard` option to `/etc/fstab`.
+Note: using `discard` is not recommended.
+The `discard` method might cause the system to slow down because it forces the system to apply TRIM instantly on every individual file deletion.

 ## Periodic TRIM with cron